santekotturi/ionic-auto-webinspector/README.md

 OR (with your phone plugged in ), the name appears in Safari menu > Develop.

 ![Screenshot 2](/readme_imgs/screenshot2.png?raw=true "Find Device Name")

+Open `/scripts/deploy-webinspector-on-device.applescript` and on line 8, plug in your device name into `set device_name to "YOUR_DEVICE_NAME"`

 ### Step 2: